Virtual Appointments with Teams - Integration into Epic EHR

 Enter configuration information

-Next, to set up the integration, your Microsoft 365 admin does the following:
+Next, to set up the integration, your Microsoft 365 admin completes following steps:

 Adds a Fast Health Interoperability Resources (FHIR) base URL from your Epic technical specialist and specifies the environment.
 Configure as many FHIR base URLs as needed, depending on your organization’s needs and the environments you want to test.